The Most Expensive Thing in Your Business Is What You Haven't Written Down

 Output: Website.
 Chatbot.
 Email.
 Social.
 Marketing.
 Articles.
 All flowing from the same source.
 All sounding like you.

 The input is human.
 The structuring is AI.
-The output is both — AI content from conversation, not from templates.
+The output is both.

 And here’s the part that compounds: every knowledge base I build makes the next one faster.
 The extraction process gets sharper.
 The document formats get tighter.
-Generic tools — objection handling frameworks, customer journey maps, pricing logic templates — get refined and reused across clients.
+Generic tools like objection handling frameworks, customer journey maps, and pricing logic templates get refined and reused across clients.
 The things that are unique stay unique.
 The things that are universal become a library.

 And it all starts with cleaning up the house.

-Danny helps NZ businesses document their knowledge and turn it into a digital presence that sounds like them.
-Based in Auckland, building AI-powered business systems.
-If your expertise lives mostly in your head, start a conversation.
+Danny helps NZ businesses turn what's in their head into what shows up online.
+If your business knowledge lives mostly in your head, start a conversation.

 Your business knowledge lives mostly in your head?